 Didn't you just get a lot of money because of Hurricane Sandy?
 What's happening with that?

 Gateway received $165 million in Hurricane Sandy recovery funds.
 This money can only be used for Hurricane Sandy repairs.
-Revenue from proposed entrance fee increases can be used for much more than that, such as enhanced visitor services and amenities.
+Revenue from proposed entrance fee increases would be specifically targeted towards projects that will enhance visitor services and amenities.

 What is the difference in prices and benefits with other surrounding beaches and campgrounds?